Kedlub/minecraft-physics/README.md

 - [x] Mixin on explosion event to spawn them
 - [ ] Automatic despawning/solidifying from "naturally" spawned blocks
 - [ ] Interacting with physics blocks (such as mining)

-## Known issues
-- Physics Blocks have buggy lighting when on ground
-- Interpolation randomly stops working